-There’s not a lot of differences, but there are a couple of differences.
+There are not a lot of differences, but there are a couple of differences.
 Regular limes are much bigger than key limes, but that’s obvious, right?
 While regular limes are bright green in color, key limes are more of a yellow color when they are ripe.
 While they are very similar in flavor, key limes are a bit more acidic and have more of a floral note to them.
-The tangy flavor of the key limes makes them great for cooking as their bold flavor holds up well to being cooked.
+The tangy taste of the key limes makes them great for cooking as their bold flavor holds up well to being cooked.

 Can I substitute regular limes in key lime pie bars?

 If you want to make a key lime pie but are unable to find them, you can use regular limes.
 As long as you are using fresh limes, key limes, or regular limes it will turn out fine.
 It will change the overall flavor a bit.
 As mentioned above key limes are tangy without a harsh flavor and have more of a floral note to them.
 So you can definitely sub, but it won’t taste exactly like a TRUE key lime pie.
-So whatever you do, don’t try to pull a big one on uncle Bob.
+So whatever you do, don’t try to pull a big one on Uncle Bob.

 Where do I find key limes?

 You can find key limes in most regular grocery stores.
 They are most often found in the Mexican produce part of your grocery store.
 There are usually several little limes in one bag.
-If you can’t find key limes check out above in the post.
+If you can’t find key limes check out the above in the post.
 You can sub regular limes!